fjvallarino/monomer/docs/tutorials/00-setup.md

 With this you will be running your application in interpreted mode (`ghcid` under the hood uses `ghci`), allowing you to make changes and test them almost immediately.

+Note: when a file is saved, a new instance of the application will be in a new window.
+The previous window needs to be closed manually.

 ## Notes for macOS users